 - All patients, both with and without external anal sphincter defects, showed significant improvements in fecal continence and quality of life

 - 66 percent of patients achieved at least a 75 percent improvement in weekly incontinence episodes

 - 47 percent of patients achieved complete continence within one year of implantation

 - 89 percent of patients were still experiencing clinical success five years after implantation

 InterStim is the only bowel and bladder control therapy that allows patients to test results before being treated.
 During a short pre-treatment session, a physician can use an external neurostimulator to determine how well your body responds to the therapy, indicating whether you are a good candidate for the treatment.
 The implantation procedure is a simple, outpatient surgery that takes about an hour.
 It’s performed by our experienced proctology surgery team in our Ambulatory Surgery Center.

-Following the InterStim procedure, patients are:
+Following the InterStim procedure, patients will be:

 - Monitored carefully as the anesthesia wears off

 - Shown how to adjust the settings on the neurostimulator, allowing patients to adjust the strength of the pulses as they learn how their body responds to the treatment

 - Provided with a list of postoperative recovery guidelines, such as activity modifications for the first several weeks after the operation